Trismegiste/ZeroKelvin/README.md

 It is intended for rich documents and complex model because I'm fed up with the Anemic Model Anti-pattern produced by most of ORM/ODM.

-Because the "Database Driven Engineering" is no longer a solution, I think we should design classes and model how we think the business and in no way how your ORM implements the object <-> database mapping.
+Because the "Database Driven Engineering" is a bad practice, I think we should design classes and model how we think the business and in no way how your ORM want to implement the object <=> database mapping.
 I don't care if I must add and name my getter/setter for the ORM to understand the mapping, adding gazillions of complex annotations, validators and create dumb constructors (without argument).

 On the other
 hand, PHP can serialize and store any complex object even with cyclic references in session without coding anything.
 Do you see the gap ?

 So I design this lib.
-DokudokiBundle was a first attempt but it had some limitation that production reveals.
-This ODM is simpler and more powerful.
+DokudokiBundle was a first attempt but it is more suited for a full stack framework due to its complication.
+This ODM is simpler.

 The goal is a tool ready to use in 5 minutes, like microframeworks which doesn't need extended doc reading and tons of boilerplate code in php, yml or xml.

+## How

-## TODO
+## Limitations

+ * Implementations of the interface Serializable are stored as-is
+ * No cyclic reference can be stored